 Some great stability exercises can be performed on a stability ball.
 Most local gyms have the balls or you can purchase one for yourself at any sports store, Wal-Mart or Target.
 Listed below are two easy exercises to do on the ball.

 Once flexibility and stability are addressed and worked on then you can start and strength and power workout.
-This includes exercises such as step-ups, lunges, standing cable pushes, presses, and woodchops and deadlifts off blocks.
+This includes exercises such as step-ups, lunges, standing cable pushes, presses, woodchops and deadlifts.
 Power refers to the amount of work done over a period of time or how quickly a load is moved over a given distance.
 Power exercises are performed at a faster speed than strength exercises.
 Medicine ball training are good exercises to improve power.

 Mary Wannall is the owner of Real Life Fitness.